Skip to content

 Romance Languages

 One would expect for a lot of countries in close proximity to speak each other’s languages.
-French is the third most widely-spoken language in Germany.
+As such, French is the third most widely-spoken language in Germany.
 It’s spoken by about 15% of the country.

 The Not-So-Romance Languages in Germany